One-Shot Imitation Learning: A Pose Estimation Perspective

 Here we take a look at one-shot imitation learning, where we assume (1) only a single demonstration, (2) no further data collection following the demonstration, and (3) no prior task knowledge.

 When manipulating an object, what is important is the relative pose of the end-effector with respect to the object.
-As a result transferring the trajectory becomes a problem of understanding how the object moved between the demonstration and the novel scene.
+As a result transferring the trajectory becomes a problem of understanding how the object moved between the demonstration and the deployment scene.

 Trajectory Transfer